Moritisimor/PySDDB/README.md

 ## Planned Features
 - Authentication (For example through a password)
 - An Endpoint for mutating data in existing JSONs
+- Being able to choose a folder to store JSONs in instead of being limited to Server-Root

 ## Endpoints
 ```POST /create/<id>```